m-murasovs/amazon-bestsellers-scraper/README.md

-# My beautiful actor

-The Amazon Best Sellers scraper extracts all items from the https://www.amazon.com/Best-Sellers/zgbs page.
-It will automatically extract all information from each of the product pages (price, title, images, ASIN number, etc).
+# Amazon Best Sellers Crawler

+The Amazon Best Sellers crawler visits the main categories listed on the Amazon Best Sellers page.
+It extracts the 50 top-selling items from each category, complete with information such as name, price, URL, and a thumbnail image.

+If more information, such as item description or availablity, is required, the source code can be modified to include those.

 ## Sample result